AgalmicVentures/D20/README.md

 addition, the client contains its own security mechanisms (like hashing the server's output before adding it to the local entropy pool).

 Also, run your own server!
-The code is free and short so you can verify it yourself.
+The code is free and short, so you can verify it yourself.

 ### Challenge-response?